 It can be overwhelming to decide whether to use rolling paper or a rolling wrap (hemp wrap), especially if it’s your first time trying to roll.

-What Are Rolling Papers?
+First, What are Rolling Papers?

-Rolling papers are a thin sheet of paper that you can use to manually roll your own cigarettes/joints.
+Papers are a thin sheet of paper that you can use to manually roll your own cigarettes/joints.
 Most rolling papers are tasteless, although some manufacturers can add flavors and chemical additives to their papers enhancing the smoking experience.

-The standard sizes of rolling papers are single-wide, 1 ¼”, 1 ½”, double-wide, and kings.
+Standard sizes of rolling papers are single-wide, 1 ¼”, 1 ½”, double-wide, and kings.

-- Rolling papers are quick to roll
+- • Are quick to roll

 - Compared to wraps, rolling papers offer more paper per pack

-What Are Rolling Wraps?
+Second, What Are Hemp Wraps?

 These particular wraps can come in various flavors all the way from menthols to fruity flavors to custards.
-Some users explore the flavored wraps because it supersedes the taste of the cannabis or tobacco.
-Others on the other hand, enjoy natural and organic wraps because it gives users the true flavor of their cannabis or tobacco.
+Individual users explore the flavored wraps because it supersedes the taste of cannabis or tobacco.
+Others, on the other hand, enjoy natural and organic wraps because it gives users the true flavor of their cannabis or tobacco.

 Fresh tobacco leaf is naturally green.
 As it gets old and dries, it becomes caramel, and then chocolate brown.
-Many of these wrappers are typically around the brown color but some stay at the green spectrum.
+Multitude of these wraps are typically around the brown color but some stay at the green spectrum.
 Wraps made from hemp come with a green hemp leaf wrapped around tobacco.

-- Easy to use
+- • Easy to use

-- Great flavors
+- • Great flavors

-- Burns longer than rolling papers
+- • Burns longer than rolling papers

-- Wraps use more product (cannabis or tobacco)
+- • Wraps use more product (cannabis or tobacco)